Computational Modeling

 Education

-Research Projects
+Research Interests

-• Adsorption and surface chemistry of munitions constituents and emerging contaminants
+• Fate and transport of emerging contaminants